 The good news is that there is technology available to help you eliminate some of these distractions and change your teen's driving behaviors.
 Numerous apps can be downloaded to your teen's cellphone to help prevent texting while driving.
 Cellcontrol for instance, lets you put limits on what your teen is and is not able to do on their phone while the car is moving.
 You can also customize the app for "passenger-zone," meaning it will only work in the passenger areas of the vehicle.
 As soon as you put your phone back into the driver's seat zone, it starts blocking texts once again.

 7. Set Firm Ground Rules with a Teen Driving Contract

-Almost half of teens surveyed by Liberty Mutual and SADD said their family has strict driving rules in place, but just nine percent have a formal driving agreement.8 To help families, they created a Teen Driving Contract that you can download and use to clearly document what you expect from your teen when they're driving.
+Almost half of teens surveyed by Liberty Mutual and SADD said their family has strict driving rules in place, but just nine percent have a formal driving agreement.8 To help families, they created a that you can download and use to clearly document what you expect from your teen when they're driving.